memgraph/docs/cypher-manual/reading-existing-data.md

 ### Aggregating

-openCypher has functions for aggregating data.
+Cypher has functions for aggregating data.
 Memgraph currently supports the following aggregating functions.

   * `avg`, for calculating the average.